Crucified boy: History

-Investigative journalists from the Russian news outlets Novaya Gazeta and Dozhd who visited Sloviansk did not find any supporting evidence to back up the allegations, nor did they find any audio or video footage of the incident which was unusual as actions of the Ukrainian army in the city were well documented at the time.
+Investigative journalists from the Russian news outlets Novaya Gazeta and TV Rain who visited Sloviansk did not find any supporting evidence to back up the allegations, nor did they find any audio or video footage of the incident which was unusual as actions of the Ukrainian army in the city were well documented at the time.
 BBC News pointed out that there is no "Lenin Square" in Sloviansk, although there is an "October Revolution Square".
 An investigation of Pyshnyak determined that her husband was a former Berkut unit member who had joined the separatist unit led by Igor Strelkov.

 The incident was later widely used as an example of disinformation or fake news that "became the standard" for modern Russian mass media.
 In Russian mass culture, the episode – this "good piece of propaganda" – became "synonymous for journalist fakes."
 The spread of the news about the "crucified boy" was later used for statistical analysis of the expansion of fake information in modern social networks and search engines.

 Galina Timchenko, the former editor of Russian news portal "Lenta.ru", said that it was a gross breach of professional ethics by the leading Russian television channels.
 Russian opposition leader Alexei Navalny called Channel One Russia "nuts" for airing the report.
-Another Russian opposition politician, Boris Nemtsov, stated that it was an attempt to rally naive people behind the idea of a war against Ukraine.
+Another Russian opposition politician, Boris Nemtsov, stated that it was an attempt to rally naïve people behind the idea of a war against Ukraine.
 Russia Today, which was widely reporting the story on their TV channel and online with headline "Kiev army now literally crucify babies in towns, forces mothers to watch", later deleted the story from their website and denied any previous involvement; however, most copies of their coverage on social media remained in place.

 The story was officially retracted by Channel One, which was the first to air it, on 21 December 2014, saying they had merely relayed a purported eyewitness report.

+When Elena Racheva asked Russians returning from the Luhansk People's Republic in 2015 why they had gone to the Donbas, some volunteers explicitly cited the crucifixion story.
+In 2021 Russian journalist Masha Borzunova found Pyshnyak who was living in Russia and admitted she "regrets" fabricating the story.

 A similar story was distributed in April 2021 when Russian media widely reported that a Ukrainian UAV killed a boy in Oleksandrivsk village.
 Investigative journalists determined that the child had actually died as a result of the explosion of a land mine stored unsafely in a village resident's garage.
 The UAV narrative was invented by the press service of the Donetsk People's Republic.